ChanceDurr/Blockchain/basic_wallet_p/README.txt

 Stretch Goals:
     * Use styling to visually distinguish coins sent and coins received
     * Paginate the list of transactions if there are more than ten

+Things I want to do:

+Create a user
+Start mining with that user
+Make transaction with another user